-The College's Title IX Coordinator, Keisha Jones, and Director, Human Resources, Adrienne Friddle, oversee compliance with these Procedures and Title IX regulations.
+The College's Title IX Coordinator, Demetira Nickens and Director, Human Resources, Melanie Aveelino, oversee compliance with these Procedures and Title IX regulations.
 Questions about these Procedures should be directed to the Title IX Coordinator and/or Director, Human Resources.
 Anyone wishing to make a report relating to sexual harassment may do so by reporting the concern to the College's Title IX Coordinator and/or the Director, Human Resources in person, by mail, by telephone, by email, or by any other means that results in the Title IX Coordinator and/or the Director, Human Resources receiving the person's verbal or written report of alleged sexual harassment.

-- For issues related to sexual harassment, assault and violence, see Procedures 3.3.7.1 (for employees)/5.3.3.1 (for students) Sexual Harassment Procedures. - For issues related to all other types of unlawful discrimination and harassment, see Procedures 3.3.7.2 (for employees)/5.3.3.2 (for students) Unlawful Discrimination and Harassment Procedures.
+- For issues related to sexual harassment, assault and violence, see Procedures 3.3.7.1 (for employees)/5.3.3.1 (for students) Sexual Harassment Procedures. - For issues related to all other types of unlawful discrimination and harassment, see Procedures 3.3.7.2 (for employees)/5.3.3.2 (for students) Unlawful Discrimination and Harassment Procedures false information, limited immunity, the Family Educational Rights and Privacy Act (FERPA), prohibitions, accommodations, investigations, and sanctions are available in the procedures.

-Additional information regarding definitions of applicable terms, scope and applicability, reporting to local law enforcement, grievance processes, hearings, appeals, retaliation, providing false information, limited immunity, the Family Educational Rights and Privacy Act (FERPA), prohibitions, accommodations, investigations, and sanctions are available in the procedures.
+Additional information regarding definitions of applicable terms, scope and applicability, reporting to local law enforcement, grievance processes, hearings, appeals, retaliation, providing